 Following is an example of physical layout of the playing area used for an official international KIN-BALL® sport game.
 Other layouts may be used but the organization must try, as much as possible, to following conditions must be respected:

-- All team benches must be positioned as to see the official scorekeeper (scoreboard). - All team benches must be positioned as to see the official timekeeper (chronometer).
+All team benches must be positioned as to see the official scorekeeper (scoreboard).